 - Dark green hydrangeas

-- Windows turned picture frames (DIY project) or these are similar
+- Windows turned picture frames (DIY) with a dry brush paint treatment or these are similar

 Remember to bookmark or pin this post if you want to save it for later!